Pnav22/SwipeBand/README.md

 ## 📖 Overview
 **Swipe Band** is a lightweight wearable game system built around an **ESP32** microcontroller and a **flexible OLED/TFT display**.
 The game challenges players to **swipe in the direction of on-screen arrows** as quickly and accurately as possible.
-Designed as both a **tech demo** and a **fun wearable gadget**, Swipe Band combines gesture interaction, compact electronics, and playful gameplay in a sleek armband form.
+This is inspired by the HellDivers 2 Strategem call downs.
+To call down a strategem in Hell Divers the player must enter a combination of arrow keys which then would activate the ability.
+In the game the player does this on a arm mounted screen.

 ---